juliansoh/BentleyAIImmersionDay2025/README.md

       - _"Give me high level instructions for developing applications using MDL."_
       - _"What does Bentley Systems do?"_
       - _"Quelles sont les exigences pour MDL ?"_
-- Note your observations (examples but not limited to the following examples):
+- Note your observations (examples but not limited to the following):
    - Does the agent answer questions that are not covered in by the documents in the folder?
    - How did you test/confirm the above?
    - Does it handle translation for you?
 What languages?
 Was it automatic?